wingzx3/cogent/README.md

 ## 🎮 Usage

 1. Open GitHub Copilot Chat in VS Code
-2. Type `@Autopilot` followed by your request
+2. Type `@Cogent` followed by your request
 3. Watch your agentic buddy spring into action!

-Autopilot works autonomously but always asks for your approval when:
+Cogent works autonomously but always asks for your approval when:
 - Creating or modifying files in your workspace
 - Running terminal commands
 - Making significant project changes

-This ensures you stay in control while letting Autopilot handle the heavy lifting!
+This ensures you stay in control while letting Cogent handle the heavy lifting!

 ## 💬 Example Conversations

 ```
-You: "@Autopilot Can you help me refactor this function?"
+You: "@Cogent Can you help me refactor this function?"
-Autopilot: "I'll analyze your code and suggest some improvements.
+Cogent: "I'll analyze your code and suggest some improvements.
 Here's my plan..."
 ```

 ```
-You: "@Autopilot Create a new React component for user authentication"
+You: "@Cogent Create a new React component for user authentication"
-Autopilot: "I'll help you create a secure authentication component.
+Cogent: "I'll help you create a secure authentication component.
 First, let me outline the structure..."
 ```

 ## 🎭 Behind the Scenes

-Autopilot is powered by the GitHub Copilot and mighty Claude-3.5-Sonnet model.
+Cogent is powered by the GitHub Copilot and mighty Claude-3.5-Sonnet model.
 It's like having a tiny developer living in your VS Code.
 Don't worry, we feed them virtual cookies! 🍪

 ## 🤝 Contributing

 Found a bug?
-Want to make Autopilot even more awesome?
+Want to make Cogent even more awesome?
 We love contributions!
 Just:

 1. Fork it (like a pro)
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)